- Calendar

 Black Friday

-Black Friday takes place on the Friday after Thanksgiving or the fourth Thursday in November.
-It is one of the busiest shopping periods in the United States as shops and businesses roll out their biggest sales discounts of the year, enticing shoppers with unbeatable deals.
+Black Friday takes place on the Friday after Thanksgiving, which falls on the fourth Thursday in November.
+It marks the beginning of the holiday shopping season in the United States, bringing a whirlwind of deals and discounts.

-Black Friday typically lasts from Friday to Monday, after which Cyber Monday begins.
-It marks the beginning of the Christmas season, giving consumers around one month to get their shopping done.
+Black Friday typically spans from Friday to Monday, giving consumers around a month to complete their holiday shopping before Christmas.

 1869

-The term Black Friday was first used in 1869, when the stock market collapsed, causing a financial crisis.
+The term Black Friday was first used in 1869, when the stock market collapsed, causing a financial crisis in the US.

-Two men named Jay Gould and Jim Fisk were responsible for the collapse.
-These financial speculators conspired and decided to buy huge amounts of gold so they that could control the majority of the gold market share in the US.
-Upon doing this, they would be able to drive up the price of gold and garner huge amounts of profit.
+Two men named Jay Gould and James Fisk were responsible for the collapse.
+These financial speculators conspired and decided to buy huge amounts of gold so they could control the majority of the gold market share in the US.
+Their motive behind this was to drive up the price of gold and garner huge amounts of profit.

 1924 saw the first-ever Macy's Thanksgiving Day Parade, attracting spectators to shop.
 Ever since then, the Friday after Thanksgiving has been known as the unofficial first day of the holiday shopping season.